NIEHS/beethoven/README.md

 We will utilize various testing approaches to ensure functionality and quality of code

 ### Processes to test or check
-1) relative paths
+1) data names
-2) variable names
+2) data types
-3) variable types
+3) data sizes
-4) variable sizes
+4) relative paths
-5) Output of one module is the expectation of the input of the next module
+5) output of one module is the expectation of the input of the next module

 ### Unit Test Relevant Class Types and Features